The use of an llms.txt file and clear robots.txt guidelines

 How to create an llms.txt file

-There is no fixed standard for an llms.txt file, but it’s best to use a simple, readable text structure.
-The file usually begins with a short introduction explaining what the website is about and what its purpose is.
-This is followed by sections that reference important parts of the website, such as the homepage, blog, or product pages.
-You can also assign priority.
-For example, stating that product pages are more important than blog posts.
-The key is to keep the file concise.
-Too much detail can confuse AI tools.
-It’s also very important to keep your llms.txt file up to date.
+There is no fixed standard for an llms.txt file, but a simple and readable text structure works best.
+The file typically starts with a short introduction explaining what your website is about and what its purpose is.
+This is followed by sections referencing the most important parts of your website, such as your homepage, services pages, or documentation.
+You can also indicate priority, for example by noting that product pages are more important than blog posts.

-Preventing ChatGPT from reading your website
+Preventing AI tools from reading your website

-1. Identify what you want to share Start by deciding what you want to make available.
-Determine which parts of your website are suitable for AI tools to read — such as knowledge articles, guides, or FAQs.
-Focus on the sections that contribute to a better understanding of your brand or product.
+• Identify which parts of your website are suitable for AI tools to read, such as knowledge articles, guides, or product pages that communicate what your business does.

 Take control of how your content is used